vinhvn/randimals/README.md

 You can find the package on NPM at [npmjs.com/package/randimals](https://www.npmjs.com/package/randimals)

+## Demo

+You can find a live demo at [vinhvn.github.io/randimals](https://vinhvn.github.io/randimals).

 ## Usage

 Start by installing the package locally into your project: